tchristensen77/Resources/README.md

 :star:[Storytelling With Data](https://www.storytellingwithdata.com/books)
 Storytelling with Data is highly recommended by multiple people.
 Teachs you the fundamentals of visualization and how to commmunicate you findings.

+## Practice
+I've included a bunch of great resources and learning tools but if you don't want to get stuck in tutorial hell, you need to practice!
+Here are some helpful resources or websites to help you practice what you have learned.